EDUCBA Logo

 404 is seen as a major factor affecting the SEO of the site.
 It often increases the bounce rate of your site.
 One best way to avoid this error is to use 301 permanent redirects and 302 temporary redirects.

-408 – Request Time-out
+5. 408 – Request Time-out

-If the request of the client takes too long time to process then the server times out and closes the connection.
-In such cases, the browser will display 408 Request Timeout error message.
+If the request of the client takes too long time to process, then the server times out and closes the connection.
+In such cases, the browser will display a 408 Request Timeout error message.
 This happens when the server does not get the full request from the user side within that particular time frame.
 This error can also occur because of the heavy workload on the server or the client’s system and a temporary internet surge.
 This error can be fixed by reloading the page using the F5 button.

 Request Time-Out

-410 Gone
+6. 410 Gone

 410 error closely resembles 404 error.
 Both the error means that the server could not find the requested file.
-The only difference is that 404 error gives a substitute target file whereas 410 error shows a permanent condition.
+The only difference is that the 404 error gives a substitute target file, whereas the 410 error shows a permanent condition.
 410 error means that the file was made unavailable with some intention by the owner as he wants to remove the incoming links from the web.
 410 means permanent unavailability of the file.

 410 and 404 are treated differently by the browsers.
-It is crucial for the website owners to differentiate between the 410 and 404 errors on website to make the site search engine friendly.
+It is crucial for website owners to differentiate between the 410 and 404 errors on the website to make the site search engine friendly.

 Gone

-500 – Internal Server errors in website
+1. 500 – Internal Server Error

 500 is the most common server error.
 This error happens when the server faces an unexpected condition that prevents it from fulfilling the request.
 This error code is returned when no other server-side 5XX error codes can be used.